Last Updated on June 6, 2023 by Leah Hall

-A Savory popcorn treat, this is a great savory snack!
+A Savory treat, this is a great savory buttered popcorn snack!

 When you have two very busy boys in your house, you quickly discover that you have insatiable little eating machines that need constant snacks to keep them fueled.
 We love giving them fruits and veggies, but one of the things our eating machines seem to love the most is popcorn.